A bustling hospital. An unexpected arrival. A frigid Christmas Eve.

 A 90-year-old veteran.
 A 30-year-old internist.
 A 20-year-old nurse.

-Gathered around his bed, over reconstituted hot cocoa, he shared with us his history, his joys, his life’s adventures.
-Over paper cups of chicken broth, I told him my story.
+Gathered around your bed, over reconstituted cocoa, you shared with us your history, your joys, your life’s adventures.
+Over paper cups of chicken broth, I told you my story.
 As the muted treble of holiday cheer dripped through the bedside radio, together we heralded in, with bittersweetness, the arrival of Christmas Day.

-As I started to apologize for the late hour, he stopped me.
-Eyes still glimmering, I heard him laugh, and I believed I finally caught a glimpse of what was the real him.
+As I started to apologize for the late hour, you stopped me.
+Eyes still glimmering, I hear you laugh, and I believe I finally catch a glimpse of what was the real you.

-“Thank you for a blessed Christmas,” he said.
+“Thank you for a blessed Christmas,” you said.